+- · The SSP revision number;

+- · The date issued;

-- A description of any changes - Whether or not the revision has been validated by the notified body and in which language submission.
+- · A description of any changes and;

+- Whether or not the revision has been validated by the notified body and in which language.

 There is also a MDCG guidance document that contains details of a template that should be used for preparing the SSP, MDCG 2022-9 Summary of Safety and Performance Template Under Regulation (EU) 2017/746.
 A draft document in English is acceptable at the time of submission.